If you think someone you know has been sexually assaulted, there are lots of ways in which you can help them.

 Give options: when they have finished talking ask them if they are ok to talk through some possible options and next steps.
 Remember, it is important that they decide what they want to do.

-Security: some members of our Security team are trained to receive disclosures of sexual violence.
+some members of our Security team are trained to receive disclosures of sexual violence.
 All Officers can talk through how to make a report and what support is available.
+Sexual Violence Liaison Officers (SVLOs)

-Report and Support: students and staff can report an incident using the University’s Report and Support system.
+: students and staff can report an incident using the University’s Report and Support system.
 You can choose to do this anonymously or you can request support from a member of staff.
 The University takes every report seriously and carefully considers what action to take.
+Report a Wellbeing Concern

 - They might not want to report the assault to the police or the University.
 There are a lot of reasons why someone may choose not to report sexual violence.